-Any change greater than 5% in the funding committed to a certain activity, the addition or deletion of any activity, or change in the designated beneficiaries of an activity constitutes a substantial amendment and such amendment will be available for public review and approval by HUD.
+Any other change greater than 5% in the funding committed to a certain activity, the addition or deletion of any activity, or change in the designated beneficiaries of an activity constitutes a

 National Objective

 The LMDC is a subsidiary of the New York State Urban Development Corporation d/b/a Empire State Development that was created in December 2001 to oversee the rebuilding and revitalization of Lower Manhattan.
 The activities contained in this Partial Action Plan have been designed to meet particularly urgent community development needs resulting from the September 11th World Trade Center disaster.
 These activities have particular urgency because LMDC has determined that existing conditions resulting from the September 11th World Trade Center disaster pose a serious and immediate threat to the health or welfare of the City of New York and the individual residents of the City and other financial resources are not available to meet such needs.
 The funds allocated in this Partial Action Plan relating to the World Trade Center Memorial and Cultural Program also are for the prevention of blight that could result absent intervention to address the existing conditions resulting from the events of September 11, 2001.
 The geographic areas of focus of this and future partial action plans are located in Manhattan, south of Houston Street.